solarmon/WHDLoad-Game-Launcher/README.md

      - .hdf
      - .lha / .zip
        - DH1: drive is READ ONLY
-       - Games saves cannot written
+       - Games saves cannot be written to DH1:
        - SavePath WHDLoad option enabled to allow games saves to DH0:WHDSaves
        - (Tested on WinUAE)